AIMF Standing Committee: towards a common definition of Living Together

 About the AIMF's Standing Committee on Living Together

-Created on the initiative of Montréal in 2016, this Committee is a space for thought and action, within the International Association of Francophone Mayors (AIMF).
-It gathers around twenty cities, including: Abidjan, Bamako, Beirut, Brussels, Dakar, Douala, Drummondville, Genève, Lausanne, Libreville, Liège (observer), Montréal (Chair), Namur, Ouagadigou (observer), Paris, Port-au-Prince, Porto-Novo, Québec (associé), Rabat, Strasbourg, Thiès, Tunis.
+Created by the initiative of Montréal in 2016, this Committee is a space for thought and action, within the International Association of Francophone Mayors (AIMF).
+It gathers around twenty cities, including: Abidjan, Bamako, Beirut, Brussels, Dakar, Douala, Drummondville, Geneva, Lausanne, Libreville, Liège (observer), Montréal (Chair), Namur, Ouagadougou (observer), Paris, Port-au-Prince, Porto-Novo, Québec (associate), Rabat, Strasburg, Thiès, Tunis.
 Within the Standing Committee, a "Technical Group" participates to the develpoment of collaboration activities.
 All these cities are members of the International Observatory of Mayors on Living Together.